-Garmin Edge bike computers have become hugely popular, thanks to a winning mix of user-friendly features, good looks and effective navigation capabilities.
+Garmin Edge bike computers have become hugely popular, thanks to a winning mix of user-friendly features, good looks and effective navigation.
 There’s a huge range to cover all budgets and needs though, so which is the best Garmin Edge for you?
 We’ve put together an explainer to help you choose.

 Garmin Edge 20

 Here we have the most basic Garmin Edge.
 It’s the essence of GPS cycling devices, distilled into a tiny unit barely bigger than the Garmin quarter-turn mount it sits on.
 It’s a no-frills bike computer that’ll accurately and reliably track your speed, distance and time.
 It lacks ANT+ and Bluetooth, so it won’t support heart rate monitors, power meters or cadence sensors.

 Surprisingly, it does include basic navigation via the ‘breadcrumb’ feature mentioned below for the Edge 25.
 You have to upload a route onto the device via Garmin Connect, but it’s surprisingly good, in a minimalist, pared-down way.

 Battery life is a claimed eight hours and you get dual GPS+GLONASS reception too.